aydwi/barrel/README.md

 ## Getting started

-1. Get the source (git clone/[download](https://github.com/aydwi/barrel/archive/refs/heads/master.zip) for the latest developmental version, or get a versioned [release](https://github.com/aydwi/barrel/releases))
+1. Get the source (`git clone` for the latest developmental version, or get a versioned [release](https://github.com/aydwi/barrel/releases))

 2. Build Barrel